adam-p/yesterday-i-learned/random.md

 1. [Level 1 holsters](https://www.youtube.com/watch?v=qIXc9NRLRJI&app=desktop) have a restraining latch that holds the gun.
 Level 2 holsters have a button that you need to press to get the gun out.
 You can still yank it out though, so Level 3 holsters have yet another thing covering the top of the gun to prevent yanking.
 1. "俺たちはいまイカとセックスをしている。" means "I am having sex with squid now", in case anyone tells you.
 1. Pickleball has nothing to do with pickles.
 It is a cross between badminton, tennis, and table tennis.
 1. The [Black Sea](https://en.wikipedia.org/wiki/Black_Sea) is 5000 times (rounded up) bigger than the [Dead Sea](https://en.wikipedia.org/wiki/Dead_Sea).
 More or less a lake, the Dead Sea is not really visible on a map unless you go looking for it.
-The average temperature at Dead Sea year round is 47 degrees Celcius.
+The average temperature at Dead Sea year round is 47 degrees Celsius.
 1. [Tenderloin](https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco), the SF district just a few blocks away from the financial district, has a high rate of both crime and human feces sightings.
 1. [The Queen has two birthdays](http://www.telegraph.co.uk/news/0/why-does-the-queen-have-two-birthdays/) The ruling person always has two birthdays: [one on the real day, and one in Spring, in the form of a military parade, known as Trooping the Colour.](http://www.telegraph.co.uk/news/0/why-does-the-queen-have-two-birthdays/) King George II started that tradition because he was born in cold weather.
 1. [Simple English](https://en.wikipedia.org/wiki/Simplified_Technical_English), a legit engineering term for making things unambiguous, has [its own Simple English wiki page](https://simple.wikipedia.org/wiki/Simplified_English).
 Who knew!